 As you meet someone new, look them in the eye, smile, and call them by name.
 Repeat their name a couple of times as you’re speaking so you remember it.

-You will charm the pants off of others if you focus on listening to understand rather than to respond with your own stories.
+Focus on listening—listening to connect and to understand rather than half-heartedly listening to respond with your own stories.

 Confident people are comfortable enough to focus on others rather than talk about themselves all of the time.
 They leave space for conversation.

 When someone says something kind about your art, all you have to do is say Thank you.
 Don’t giggle and brush aside their compliment.
 Don’t look down at the floor and say, Aw shucks.

 Look them in the eye and express your gratitude.